 (See also Overview of Coronary Artery Disease.)

 Confirmation is by provocative testing with ergonovine or acetylcholine, which may precipitate coronary artery spasm.
-Coronary artery spasm is identified by significant ST-segment elevation or by observation of a reversible spasm during cardiac catheterization.
-Testing is done most commonly in a cardiac catheterization laboratory and occasionally in a coronary care unit.
+Coronary artery spasm is identified by finding significant ST-segment elevation on ECG or by observation of a reversible spasm during cardiac catheterization.
+Testing is done most commonly in a cardiac catheterization laboratory.

 Usually, sublingual nitroglycerin promptly relieves variant angina.
 Calcium channel blockers may effectively prevent symptoms.
-Theoretically, beta-blockers may exacerbate spasm by allowing unopposed alpha-adrenergic vasoconstriction, but this effect has not been proved clinically.
+Theoretically, beta-blockers may exacerbate spasm by allowing unopposed alpha-adrenergic vasoconstriction, but this effect has not been proven clinically.

 Oral drugs most commonly used are calcium channel blockers:

 |No US brand name|

-diltiazemCARDIZEM, CARTIA XT, DILACOR XR|
+|CARDIZEM, CARTIA XT, DILACOR XR|